 What is Sciatica?

-The term sciatica means that the sciatic nerve is being compressed somewhere along its pathway, so is used to describe a group of symptoms.
+The term sciatica means that the sciatic nerve is being compressed somewhere along its pathway.
+This is used to describe a group of symptoms.
 There are many possible causes of sciatica, some of the most common are due to a bulging or prolapsed disc.

 Causes and Symptoms

 The disc can cause mechanical compression directly on the sciatic nerve or the inflammation caused by the damaged disc can lead to irritation of the sciatic nerve.
 This pinched nerve can lead to very painful symptoms.
-Severe pain shooting down the leg is most common, often accompanied by altered sensation and even muscle weakness.
+Severe pain shooting down the leg is most common.
+This is often accompanied by altered sensation and even muscle weakness.
 If this weakness gets worse, consult your doctor.
-Any alteration in bladder or bowel function (i.e. loss of sensation when going to the toilet) is an indication that urgent medical care is needed.
+Any alteration in bladder or bowel function (i.e. loss of sensation when going to the toilet) means urgent medical care is needed.
 Acute back pain is also common due to damage to the disc.

 People often describe this as a slipped disc.
-This is a misleading description, because what actually happens is that the pulpy contents of the disc bulge out, pressing on one of the spinal nerves.
-The bulge itself can be painful and cause localised back pain, often referred to as discogenic pain.
+This is a misleading description.
+What actually happens is that the pulpy contents of the disc bulge out, pressing on one of the spinal nerves.
+The bulge itself can be painful and cause localised back pain.
+This is often referred to as discogenic pain.
 If it presses on a spinal nerve as it exits the spinal canal, pain can be felt in a more distant area such as the arm, leg, hand or foot.